- 03 Aug

 6) Stay Hydrated

 The hot, humid weather of Orlando can easily cause dehydration.
 Pack a travel size water bottle and ask for refills at any food kiosk for a quick and cheap way to stay hydrated.

 7) Create a Schedule

-If you want to incorporate as much as possible into your next trip to Disney World, you need to create a schedule—and stick to it!
+If you want to incorporate as much as possible into your next trip to World, you need to create a schedule—and stick to it!
 This will also help you attend any parades or events that may be going on during your vacation duration.